donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 We can now run the example program with the simulated clock::

-  ./waf --run lena-simple-epc-emu --command="%s --ns3::EmuEpcHelper::sgwDeviceName=veth0 --ns3::EmuEpcHelper::enbDeviceName=veth1"
+  ./waf --run lena-simple-ngc-emu --command="%s --ns3::EmuNgcHelper::sgwDeviceName=veth0 --ns3::EmuNgcHelper::enbDeviceName=veth1"

 Using wireshark, you should see ARP resolution first, then some GTP